morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 - Establishing one or more APs with `hostapd`

 A bridged wireless access point (aka dumb AP) works within an existing ethernet network to add WiFi capability where it does not exist or to extend the network to WiFi capable computers and devices in areas where the WiFi signal is weak or otherwise does not meet expectations.
+Another common use is add another SSID that is on a different channel so as to reduce the load on an existing SSID.
 One big advantage of this setup is that it can cost far less than many of the Mesh kits that are available.
 Another advantage this setup has is that the Raspberry Pi is a general purpose computer so it can be used for additional tasks while performing as a bridged wireless access point.

 ```
                                                   ((((( tablet